ennanco/MIA_ML2/README.md

 <code>conda install tensorflow</code>

+Also, it is worth mentioning that since version 1.15 the simulation mode has a dependency on the ray library to spread the calculations.
+Therefore, the following line would be required:

+<code>conda install ray[default]</code>

 ## Notebooks
 To obtain the notebooks for developing laboratory practices, you can either download the ZIP file from GitHub or clone the repository using Git via HTTPS or SSH.
 Please note that for the SSH connection, you must have an SSH certificate.